Change LLC to Nonprofit: Everything You Need to Know

 As a new organization, the corporation may not have a lot of information to share, but its mission, budget, and expected financial income should be disclosed to the IRS.
 The IRS will then send a document of approval with the exempt status to the corporation.
 The Employer Identification Number (EIN) and other data will remain the same for the organization.

 If you need help with changing an LLC to a nonprofit, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.